Center for Student Success

 - Stress Management

 For freshmen, a student’s Freshman Seminar (SFC 1001) instructor also serves as their academic advisor during his/her first year.
 We feel a student’s interaction with an advisor is so important for educational planning that all freshmen students are required to meet regularly with their advisors to discuss their academic progress.
-During pre-registration periods in the Fall and Spring semesters, advisors help freshmen plan their courses for the next semester.
-Since each particular major has specific course requirements for a degree, the expertise of our advisors is crucial to plan these first steps into academic life.
+During advisement periods in the Fall and Spring semesters, advisors help freshmen plan their courses for the next semester.
+Since each particular major has specific course requirements for a degree, the expertise of our freshman advisors is crucial to plan these first steps into academic life.
 Our academic advisors are always committed to giving students the personal attention they deserve, and strive to help the students design an academic program that suits their interests and needs

 If you are a current student and wish to make an appointment with an advisor in Freshman Studies, please visit: advisortrac.sfc.edu